Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 Upload specific PDFs, Manuals, or SharePoint folders rather than using the entire public web

-### QUESTION 16
+### QUESTION 16 💩💩

 You are designing a testing solution for Microsoft Copilot Studio agents.

-You need to validate prompt engineering best practices to ensure that the agents generate accurate and contextually relevant responses.
+You need to validate prompt engineering best practices to **ensure that the agents generate accurate and contextually relevant responses.**

 Which prompt validation techniques and metrics should you include in the solution?
 To answer, select the appropriate options in the answer area.